-For example, in Travis County, where Recovery Unplugged offers addiction treatment at our Austin locations, the number of Possession of a Controlled Substance (POCS) arrests has increased by over 40 percent over the past seven years, according to data from the Texas Criminal Justice Coalition.
+For example, in Travis County, where Recovery Unplugged offers addiction treatment at our Austin locations, the number of Possession of a Controlled Substance (POCS) arrests has increased by over 40 percent between 2013 and 2017, according to data from the Texas Criminal Justice Coalition.
 The organization also reports that from 2017-2018, Black individuals represented 29 percent of less-than-a-gram POCS cases in Travis County, despite comprising less than nine percent of the county’s population.

 The bottom line is that you or your loved one shouldn’t have your life derailed because you need help for a medical condition like substance use disorder.
 If you or someone you care about are in need of help after a drug arrest in the state, here are some things you need to know about finding a drug court program in Texas.

 There are multiple types of drug court programs in Texas for adult and juvenile populations, as well as families.
 Eligibility requirements vary for all different types.
 The Texas Department of Criminal Justice offers a comprehensive list of drug courts in Travis County and throughout the rest of the state, as well as corresponding specialty courts for mental health-related legal issues.

 Generally speaking, you may be eligible for drug court in Texas if you have committed a non-violent offense, are a first-time offender, receive therapy, attend drug recovery meetings, complete urinalysis, and show up for court appearances.

 Most drug court programs in Texas will last a year to 18 months, depending upon the nature of the agreement and the ability of participants to complete the program.
 Successful completion of drug court requires passing routine drug screenings, fulfilling established program objectives, and avoiding additional charges, both drug-related and in general.

 Defendants are assessed and evaluated for eligibility after being charged with a drug-related crime.